Power (Kanye West song): Background

 I didn't write my raps down for my first four albums—like at all, I did it from the head straight to the booth.
 But on this last album, My Beautiful Dark Twisted Fantasy, I wrote it.
 I really put myself in the zone that my life was dependent on the success of this album.
 With that being the case, I said, 'You know what?
 No matter what anybody says about me, they won't—I can write something that can make someone that hates me the most have to really respect or love the song.'
 So even a song like 'Power,' I spent 5,000 hours writing it, and it's really the psychology behind the lyrics; it's not just blatantly, 'I've got all the power'—'No one man should have all that power.'
 It's worded it in a really sensitive way that opens it up for everyone.
 Even if I use first person and say 'I, I, I,' it's always for everyone.

-West also declared influence from his previous singles "Stronger" and "Good Life" from his third album Graduation stating that the track was meant to be inspirational for the listener.
+West also declared influence from his previous singles "Stronger" and "Good Life" from his third album Graduation, stating that the track was meant to be inspirational for the listener.
 According to West, he wanted his music to be appealing in an economy facing a recession.
 On June 30, 2010, the single was released on iTunes for digital download.
 The cover art work for "Power" was produced by American visual artist George Condo, who also designed the artwork for My Beautiful Dark Twisted Fantasy.
 The artwork depicts a decapitated bleeding head wearing a crown, pierced with a sword through it.
 The single had two other alternate cover designs, both produced by Condo.
 A second one was released featuring a depiction of West with a gaping, demented mouth.
 In a January 2020 interview with GQ, West claimed that "Power" was his weakest first single to ever be released because he "felt like it was bowing to the expectations".
-West explained, viewing the track as "the ultimate Kanye West song" but claiming that it was a mix of his previous works, rather that one of his "songs that people never heard before".
+West explained, viewing the track as "the ultimate Kanye West song" but claiming that it was a mix of his previous works, rather than one of his "songs that people never heard before".